 1. They Don’t Make Church a Safe Place to Talk About Porn.

 Church leaders might desire to start a “sexual integrity” group for men or women, an addiction recovery group, or a variety of small groups where church members can open up about the struggles they face, but few will take advantage of these opportunities if the church does not feel like a safe place to talk.

 The church becomes a safe place as leaders model gospel-exalting brokenness from the front.
-Pastor Matt Chandler comments about the importance of building what he calls “a culture of confession.”
-(Listen to the six-minute clip of Chandler’s sermon.)
-He says, first and foremost, pastors must preach about the cross of Christ.
 When the cross becomes central to our message, when the work of Christ becomes the only thing worth boasting about, then there’s no room for boasting in anything we do.
 Our paltry performance seems like lightyears away from righteousness of Christ.

-Second, Chandler says, the flip side of that coin is being transparent about how hard life is in the valleys—sharing stories about our non-boast-worthy lives.
-At his church, The Village, they often show short testimony videos from the front of their church members, and they are not always the hero stories.
-Often the are simply raw stories of people who are still in process, still living in the unresolved tension of habitual sin or still feeling battered by a sinful world.
-This has a profound impact on the viewers, he says.
+Some churches even show testimony videos from the front of their church members.
+These can be raw stories of people who are still in process, still living in the unresolved tension of habitual sin or still feeling battered by a sinful world.

 While we all love the God-delivered-me-from-all-my-troubles testimonies, for many Christians the miracle of deliverance is a slow, daily process.
 Yes, there are instances when God breaks down the walls and crushes our enemies, but more often than not, God brings us into the Promised Land “little by little” (Exodus 23:30).